Via ferrata: France

 France saw its first via ferrata in 1988 – La Grande Falaise in Freissinière in the Ecrins.
 This was shortly followed by the via ferratas at les Vigneaux just to the north (the easier route, La Voie du Colombier, is the most popular in France with 15,000 climbers per year) and the Aiguillette du Lauzet, a little further north (a more traditional high mountain via ferrata).
 There are now some 200 via ferratas in France, located throughout the French Alps, and with a few routes in the Massif Central, the Pyrenees and even in Corsica.
 They are well distributed across the six French grades, with handful each of F and ED, the bulk falling within the four middle classifications.
 As via ferratas have developed across the country, some have identified a distinct "french style, with metal rungs driven into improbable overhangs", spiced with wire bridges, and an emphasis on thrill seeking – although some criticise French routes as having an excess of iron climbing aids.
 Dramatic features underpin many of the more notable routes: long suspension bridges (59m at the via ferrata de la Grande Fistoire), wire "monkey" bridges (via ferrata de la Chal); routes into and across gorges (the "spectacular" via ferrata Gorges de la Durance); routes up and around waterfalls (via ferrata de l´Adret: la Passerelle) or simply overhanging and strenuous (the neighbouring via ferrata de l´Adret: Le Bastion).

 Other routes facilitate visits to historic sites.
 Les Mines du Grand Clôt near the village of La Grave in the Hautes Alpes department takes the climber up a sheer cliff where a lead mine operated with little success between 1807 and 1925.
 This route is illustrated with sign boards in English and French telling the story of the struggle to extract small amounts of ore in very difficult conditions.
 Another via near Lumbin in the department of Isère, the Vire des Lavandières, passes an old section of route called the Échelle des Maquisards built in 1943 and used by resistance fighters during the Second World War.

 Responsibility for maintaining via ferratas in France lies with the commune in which the via is situated.
-Maintenance can be costly depending on location, with vias at higher altitudes being subject to damage by snow and ice through the winter months.
+Maintenance can be costly depending on location, with vias at higher elevations being subject to damage by snow and ice through the winter months.
 Some communes have decided to fund this maintenance by charging an admission fee, but this applies to very few vias and most remain free of charge.